All systems go!?

 Special issue in Business Strategy and the Environment

 A special issue of ‘Business Strategy and the Environment’ will be associated with GRONEN 2020.
 Scholars who submit their work to the conference are also invited to submit their work to this special issue.
-Furthermore, authors will benefit from the opportunity to exchange with the special issue editors and numerous members of the scientific committee of GRONEN 2020 who are editorial board members of ‘Organization and Environment’.
+Furthermore, authors will benefit from the opportunity to exchange with the special issue editors and numerous members of the scientific committee of GRONEN 2020 who are editorial board members of leading sustainability journals.
 Participation in the GRONEN conference however is not necessary for submission to the special issue.

 The deadline for all submissions to GRONEN 2020 is January 20, 2020.